Los Angeles Wrongful Death Lawyer

 A wrongful death case compensates the family of the deceased for their losses caused by the death.
 This claim does not compensate them for the losses suffered by the person who died.

-For example, in a wrongful death claim, the survivors are not allowed to recover damages for the deceased’s medical expenses, property damage, or lost income.
+For example, in a wrongful death claim, the survivors are not allowed to recover damages for the deceased’s medical expenses, property damage, lost wages, or funeral expenses.
 However, the deceased person’s estate may bring a separate “survival action” to recover these damages.

 Sometimes, punitive damages are awarded in a survival action because the deceased survived the accident, even if only for a short period, or because the deceased’s property was damaged in the accident while the person was still alive.
 Punitive damages can be awarded, regardless of the victim’s momentary survival or the damage to their property, when the death is an intentional killing and the person who committed the act has been convicted of a felony.